peterhfss/movie-api-vanilla-js/README.md

 ### Day 02

 On the second day of the challenge, I added a script containing JavaScript code for DOM to have dynamism to show the list of movies.
 To display in the same way as day one, I created a array  with all information about the movies.
 Using forEach, was possible to call a function to receive a variable movie,and create an element on DOM.

+### Day 03

+Already on the third day of the challenge, I consumed data from the API of The Movie Database.
+Also, I learning more about events, fetch, and promise on JavaScript.

+### Day 04

+On the fourth day, I learned how to get data from the user input and search for movies that data.